auth0/docs/articles/product-lifecycle/migrations.md

 # Migrations

 We are actively migrating customers to new behaviors for all **Deprecations** listed below.
 Please review these carefully to ensure you've taken any necessary steps to avoid service disruptions.
-To learn more about this process, see [Deprecation and End Of Life](/product-lifecycle/deprecation-eol).
+To learn more, see the [Migration Process](/product-lifecycle/migration-process).

 <table class="table">
   <thead>